 Cancer Research UK-funded postdoc position available!
 The ideal candidate will have a strong interest in chromosome biology, and will have a good Bachelors or Masters degree in a relevant subject.
-If you are interested in joining the lab as a postdoctoral researcher then please contact Anne Donaldson, sending your CV and explaining your interest in this specific research area.
-Deadline 1 Dec 2016.
+If you are interested in joining the lab as a postdoctoral researcher then please contact Anne Donaldson, sending your CV and explaining your interest in the research area.

 Anne Donaldson studied Natural Sciences at the University of Cambridge, completed her PhD at the MRC Laboratory of Molecular Biology, then moved as a NATO/SERC postdoctoral fellow to the University of Washington in Seattle.
 Anne established her lab as a Royal Society University Research Fellow at the University of Dundee, and in 2001 Anne was chosen as an EMBO Young Investigator.
 The Donaldson laboratory has been at the University of Aberdeen Institute of Medical Sciences since 2003.
 The lab is funded by Cancer Research UK and the BBSRC.

 Anne teaches on several Aberdeen University Molecular & Cell Biology courses, and from 2006-13 was Examinations Officer & Chair of Examinations Boards (Molecular & Cell Biology).
 Anne serves on teh Centenary Working Group of the Genetics Society, and as an Organizer of the Cold Spring Harbor Eukaryotic DNA Replication & Genome Maintenance meeting.

 Human cells contain 1.8 metres of DNA in a nucleus only about 6 microns in diameter.
 During chromosome replication this entire length of DNA must be duplicated exactly once with perfect accuracy, so that the strands can be disentangled and precisely segregated to the daughter cells.
 The DNA is extremely vulnerable to damage during this process, and cells must deal with thousands of potentially lethal DNA damage events every single day.
 Members of the Donaldson lab investigate the controls over DNA replication and damage repair.
 Understanding chromosome maintenance will suggest new therapeutic strategies in the fight against cancer, as well as illuminating the basic mechanisms at the heart of the cell division cycle.